 Local Name: Chiuli (च्युली).

-Chiuli is a rhizomatous very fast-growing perennial flowering plant blooming from March to August.
+Chiuli is a rhizomatous very fast-growing perennial plant that is in bloom from March to August.
 It grows in a variety of habitats like open mesophytic areas, meadows, cultivated beds, roadsides, ditch spoil banks, gopher mounds, wastelands and overgrazed pastures.
 Chiuli is found up to an altitude of 1500 in Western Himalayas.

 This plant is a common pernicious weed of cultivated lands and gardens.
-It spreads freely from its aggressive root system and quickly form dense clumps of growth.
-Chiuli plant can succeed in any ordinary garden or arable land and need not to be introduced.
-This plant generally prefers sunny, moist loamy soil.
+It spreads freely from its aggressive root system and quickly forms dense clumps of growth.
+Chiuli can succeed in any ordinary garden or arable land and need not to be introduced.
+It generally prefers sunny, moist and loamy soil.

-All parts of the plant i.e. leaves, stem and roots are edible, but stalks are mostly used for preparing vegetable by local people.
-Prickles present on chiuli makes harvesting edible leaf and stalk not only a difficult task, but also leave very little edible parts for cooking.
-So best way to ease this tough task is rinsing of above ground plant parts 2 to 3 times under a stream of water.
-This process tends to debilitate the prickles to a significant extent, further cooking of these plant parts for some time in water fully debilitate the prickles.
+All parts of the Chiuli i.e. leave, stem and roots are edible, but stalks are mostly used for preparing vegetable by local people.
+Prickles present on chiuli makes harvesting of edible leaf and stalk not only a difficult task, but also leave very little edible parts for cooking.
+So, best way to ease this tough task is rinsing of above ground plant parts 2 to 3 times under a stream of water.
+This process tends to debilitate the prickles to a significant extent, further putting these plant parts in boiling water for some time fully debilitate the prickles.
 This makes their handling more comfortable.